terrytay/tp/docs/DeveloperGuide.md

 ### 1.3.
 Brief Description

-OrgaNice! is a task manager integrated with a study area search function.
+OrgaNice! is a task manager integrated with a Study Area search function.
 You can use it to manage your tasks, be it events or deadlines.
 On top of that, it is capable of assisting students in finding Study Areas that meets their desired criteria.

 ### 1.4.
 Main Features